GodKnowss/GodKnowss.github.io/coursework.md

 ## Engineering Design and Professional Skills

 - **Integrated Product and Process Design (IPPD)**
-The capstone project involves working in teams with industry sponsors to design and develop real-world products.
-This course focuses on practical, hands-on engineering experience.
-Here is the link to [my team](https://www.ippd.ufl.edu/blogs/ay2425team09/).
+  The capstone project involves working in teams with industry sponsors (Northrop Grumman) to design and develop real-world products.
+Here is the link to [my teams blog](https://www.ippd.ufl.edu/blogs/ay2425team09/).

 - **Electrical Engineering Design I**
-  Design, produce, and report on a hardware prototype (Microprocessor, analog, digital system, and PCB design), meeting defined specifications and using a structured design methodology.
+  Design, produce, and report on a hardware prototype (Microcontroller, analog, digital system, and PCB design), meeting defined specifications and using a structured design methodology.
 Includes project management, hardware prototyping, and project reporting.

 - **Professional Communication for Engineers**
   Focused on developing written and oral communication skills for technical and engineering contexts, including reports, presentations, and collaboration in professional settings.